isabella232/partner-center-pr.sv-se/partner-center/announcements/2021-september.md

 _____________

-## <a name="software-in-microsoft-china-cloud-solution-provider-program-mccl-csp-to-start-transactions-from-august-12"></a><a name="1"></a>Programvara i Microsoft China Molnlösningsleverantör-program (MCCL CSP) för att starta transaktioner från och med 12 augusti
+## <a name="software-in-microsoft-china-cloud-solution-provider-program-mccl-csp-to-start-transactions-from-august-12"></a><a name="1"></a>Programvara i Microsoft China Molnlösningsleverantör-program (MCCL CSP) för att starta transaktioner från den 12 augusti

 ### <a name="summary"></a>Sammanfattning